Unified Data Access

 AWS AppSync lets you specify which portions of your data should be available in a real-time manner using GraphQL Subscriptions.
 GraphQL Subscriptions are simple statements in the application code that tell the service what data should be updated in real-time.

-Enterprise security and fine-grained access control
+Enterprise security and fine-grained access to control

 AWS AppSync allows several levels of data access and authorization depending on the needs of an application.
 Simple access can be protected by a key and more restrictive permission can be done with AWS Identity and Access Management using Roles.
 Additionally, AWS AppSync integrates with Amazon Cognito User Pools for email and password functionality, social providers (Facebook, Google+, and Login with Amazon), and enterprise federation with SAML.
 Customers can use the Group functionality for logical organization of users and roles as well as OAuth features for application access.